Jabb0/CatchAllBird/README.md

 It handles incoming messages addressed to all `<prefix>@domain.tld` for a fixed domain.

-As such the features are:
+As such, the features are:
 - Automatically move incoming mail to directory denoted by `<prefix>`.
 - Automatically create thunderbird identity for `<prefix>` for replying from the correct address.
-    - When replying to a email thunderbird will automatically select the identity as sender.
+    - When replying to an email, Thunderbird automatically selects the identity as sender.
 No more confusing recipients anymore.
     - The settings of each new identity are copied from the default identity of the account.

-The postbox will have a joint inbox as usual.
+The postbox has a joint inbox as usual.
-On incoming messages for `domain.tld` it will be:
+On incoming messages for `domain.tld` it:
-1. checked if a thunderbird identity with the given `<prefix>` is already present.
-If not it will be created.
+1. checks if a thunderbird identity with the given `<prefix>` is already present.
+If not, it creates the identity.
-2. checked if a subfolder of inbox with name `<prefix>` already exists.
-If not it will be created.
+2. checks if a subfolder of the inbox with the name `<prefix>` already exists.
+If not, it creates the folder
-3. The message will be moved into the inbox subfolder named `<prefix>`.
+3. moves the message into the inbox subfolder named `<prefix>`.

+For security reasons, a prefix can only have the characters `a-z`, `A-Z`, `-`, `.`, `+` and `0-9`.
+In addition, all dots are replaced with "DOT" in the folder names.

 ## Install
 ### Automatic Install (Recommended)
-Load the Addon from the [Mozilla AddOn Store](https://addons.thunderbird.net/de/thunderbird/addon/catchall-bird/).
+Load the addon from the [Mozilla AddOn Store](https://addons.thunderbird.net/de/thunderbird/addon/catchall-bird/).

 ### Manual Install
-This addon is installed manually by Menu->Addons and Themes->Gear Icon->Install Addon from file->Select the xpi file.
+This addon is installed manually by Menu->"Addons and Themes"->Gear Icon->"Install addon from file"->Select the xpi file.

 ## Setup
 1. Go to Menu